qaderi-coding/smart-generator/README.md

 Boom, you avoided time consumption, enjoy the saved time! 😀
 ## You still don't know how it works, let's try an example
 ### Requirements
-- We want to develop a Whitelist-Dapp for instance.
+- We want to develop a Whitelist-Dapp for instance
+- The backend name shoud be `backend` where we will have our contracts
+- The Contract name should be `CryptoDev`
+- The network should be `Rinkeby`
+- The frontend name should be `frontend` where we will have our website

 Let's see how smart-generator package generates the essential code for us and how it installs all required dependencies for backend and frontend.
 ### Backend